capacitor-community/barcode-scanner/README.md

   if (status.denied) {
     // the user denied permission for good
-    // redirect user to app settings if they want to grant it anyway const c = confirm(
-      'If you want to grant permission for using your camera, enable it in the app settings.', );
+    // redirect user to app settings if they want to grant it anyway const c = confirm('If you want to grant permission for using your camera, enable it in the app settings.');
     if (c) {
       BarcodeScanner.openAppSettings();
     }